shpaz/amq-streams-workshop/1-explore-amq-operator/README.md

-# Exercise 1 - Exploring the AMQ Operator
+# Exercise 1 - Exploring Basic Capabillities of AMQ Streams

 ## Table of Contents